NCAS-CMS/canari/docs/index.md

   - priority NEMO variables ("Priority 1" monthly and 2D daily only), and
   - priority CICE variables (all CICE output is included in the priority output).

 **Note:** an unfortunate change in the names of four variables occurred during the HIST2 runs.
-The spreadsheet referenced above details the variable naming for the currently extract ensemble members and indicates where the names switch.
+The spreadsheet referenced above details the variable naming for the currently extracted ensemble members and indicates where the names switch.
 Variable naming is consistent within an ensmeble member.

 Alongside the `priority` directory, derived diagnostics are shared by the CANARI community, and you are encouraged to share your own in an appropriate location, e.g., adding to `/gws/nopw/j04/canari/shared/large-ensemble/derived`.
 Management of this shared space is very light-touch, and **different users can write** to it, so please make sure you either keep a private copy of your data for small datasets, or that you can easily reproduce these derived diagnostics should the need arise.